weswesley/sentry/README.md

 _salesadmin_, but neither are the same as _sales_admin_.

 2. _Sentry_ uses Laravel's _Session_ to store the user roles.
-If you want to store the user roles in the Auth::user() object, you can do so by adding the following method to the User object that your UserProvider class demands
+If you want to store the user roles in the Auth::user() object, you can do so by adding the following method to the User object that your UserProvider class demands.
+In the event that the user roles expire within the Session, Sentry will throw a _SentryKeyNotFoundException_.
+Catch this exception and reset the user roles with:

+    Sentry::setUserRoles($user_roles);

 **Sample**